Ruthmy/math-magicians/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I thank Microverse for this fantastic opportunity, the code reviewers for their advice and time.
+I thank Microverse for this fantastic opportunity, and the code reviewers for their advice and time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>